 Field Description CB!En!
 Numbers the messages in an ERRCS.
 For example, E2 indicates that it is the second error message control block in an ERRCS.
 FDBK!fb!
 Specifies the feedback code.
 RC!rc!
-Specifies a completion code (RC) returned by Connect:Direct HP NonStop.
+Specifies a completion code (RC) returned by Sterling Connect:Direct for HP NonStop.
 A zero (0) value indicates successful operation.
 MSGID ! msgid !
 Specifies the message ID.
 OK ! od ! (optional keywords ! optional data !)
-Enables runtime information generated by Connect:Direct HP NonStop to return to the end user.
+Enables runtime information generated by Sterling Connect:Direct for HP NonStop to return to the end user.
 CBEND!En!
 Indicates the end of this message control block